-I wanted to create a salty, crunchy snack for my husband and kids.
-Sweet Potato Chips seemed like a reasonable goal.
+I created these chips because I wanted a salty, crunchy snack for my husband and kids.
+These seemed like a reasonable goal.
 However, as I began to experiment with versions of baked sweet potato chips, I quickly became discouraged.
-I tried every combination of factors I could think of, different thickness of sweet potato slices, salting beforehand, different oven temperatures, baking on a wire rack, baking on crumpled tin foil.
-Nothing worked to my satisfaction.
+I tried every combination of factors I could think of, different thickness of sweet potato slices, salting beforehand, different oven temperatures, baking on a wire rack, baking on crumpled tin foil, nothing worked to my satisfaction.
 They all ended up with either burnt edges or soggy, chewy middles.
-I knew there was only one viable solution, but I was intimidated.
-I was going to have to get over my fear of deep frying at home.
+I knew there was only one viable solution, but I was intimidated: I was going to have to get over my fear of deep frying at home.

 - a large bottom, fairly deep pot.
 I used my smaller stock pot.